-Gavin Grimm wants to be treated like any other student.
+Gavin Grimm wanted to be treated like any other student.

 Religious beliefs about gender identity shouldn’t stand in his way.